chen2009277025/nodejs_apkTool/README.md

 use:

-// apkToolPath: This is the absolute path to your project , such as : / users / chenjianhui / node_apktool, node_apktool is my project name
+// apkToolPath: This is the absolute path to your project , such as : /users/chenjianhui/node_apktool, node_apktool is my project name
 // sign: is the project hope apk scored inside the signature, is related to a file and companies can generate this file to be able to search on the major search engines how to generate
 // sign_path: signature path , the absolute path system
 // sign_password: signature password to prevent others to decrypt your passwords